Film Production Entrance to Major Requirements

 Students will not be able to schedule these courses until their major designation has been changed to film.

-You should schedule other classes that you need (besides those required for the film-video major) on your enrollment date.
+You should schedule other classes that you need (besides those required for the film production major) on your enrollment date.
 Please consult with your academic adviser to schedule appropriately for your current, approved major.

 For those undergoing portfolio review, it is also recommended that you schedule fall courses for an alternate major during your enrollment date.
 If you are accepted into the film-video major, the advising center can assist you in adding two core film courses to your fall schedule.